nus-cs2103-AY2223S2/tp/docs/team/dfordarius.md

   * Justification: This feature improves the product significantly because it allows user to easily delete all Routines that have been stored in the Routine's Storage.
   * Highlights: It required an in-depth analysis of design alternatives.

-* **New Feature**: Added tests for Gender, Goal, Weight, listRoutines, findRoutines, clearRoutines.
+* **Testing**: Added tests for Gender, Goal, Weight, listRoutines, findRoutines, clearRoutines.
   * What it does: run automated checks for features for this app to mitigate some bugs.
   * Justification: This feature improves the product significantly by mitigating any potential bugs.
   * Highlights: Testing has to be done on a case to case basis.
 Testings for features are not simple and required an in-depth analysis of design alternatives.